5balls/coleitra/README.rst

 f2c
 ___

 Install the f2c package from your operating system, on debian the package name is "f2c".
+(This might not be necessary.
+It may be needed by the original LAPACK version which was written in fortran.)

+nlohmann JSON
+_____________

+Install json parsing library from Niels Lohmann per source from https://github.com/nlohmann/json or as package your the distribution (Debian package is available).

+JSON schema validator
+_____________________

+Install the JSON schema validator library from Patrick Boettcher per source from https://github.com/pboettch/json-schema-validator or via package manager (I think there is no debian package yet) and install it somewhere where cmake can find it.

 coleitra
 ........